Itsmexplorer18/chatroom-in-cpp/README.md

    - Connects to the server using IP and port.
    - Continuously reads messages asynchronously.
    - Sends user input messages to the server in a separate thread.
+   - Why Two Threads Are Necessary:
+        The dual-thread architecture solves a fundamental blocking I/O problem: std::getline() is synchronous and blocking - there's no async version in standard C++ If everything ran on one thread, the client would freeze while waiting for user input Incoming messages would pile up unread until the user finishes typing The separate threads ensure network operations continue regardless of user input state

 3. **Communication Flow**:
    - Client types a message and sends it.